Boeing : What we know about Boeing 737 MAX crash and what comes next | MarketScreener

 WHAT WE KNOW

-- Europe and Canada said on Tuesday they would independently certify the safety of the jets, further complicating plans to get the aircraft flying.
+- Europe and Canada said they would independently certify the safety of the jets, further complicating plans to get the aircraft flying.

-- The investigation turned to the Ethiopian flight's cockpit voice recorder, as the words of the pilot and first officer could reveal what led to the crash.

 - Boeing has stopped delivery of all new MAX jets to its customers.
-Stock losses have wiped around $28 billion from its market value.
+Boeing's shares have fallen 11 percent since the Ethiopian Airlines crash, wiping $26 billion from its market value.

 - Boeing maintains its new, fuel-efficient jets are safe, but supported the U.S. Federal Aviation Administration (FAA) decision to ground them.

-- Investigators have found strong similarities in the 'angle of attack' data from both flights and a piece of a stabilizer in the wreckage of the Ethiopian jet with the trim set in an unusual position was similar to that of the Lion Air plane, sources said.
+- Investigators have found strong similarities in the 'angle of attack' data from both flights.
+A piece of a stabilizer in the wreckage of the Ethiopian jet with the trim set in an unusual position was similar to that of the Lion Air plane, sources said.

 - Investigators who verified data from the black box recorders of the Ethiopian plane have found 'clear similarities' with the doomed Lion Air flight, French air accident authority BEA has also said.

-- Experts believe a new flight control system, MCAS, on the jets, designed to stop stalling by dipping the nose, may have been a factor in both crashes, with pilots unable to override it as their jets plunged.
+- Experts believe a new flight control system, MCAS, on the jets, designed to stop stalling by dipping the nose, may have been a factor in both crashes, with pilots unable to override it as their jets plunged after a faulty sensor indicated a stall.
 But no conclusive evidence yet links the two accidents.

 - The pilot of the Ethiopian flight had reported internal control problems and received permission to return.
 The pilot of the Lion Air flight, which crashed on Oct.
 29 with the loss of all 189 aboard, had also asked to return soon after take-off from Jakarta.